CodeforSouth/new_member_guide/README.md

 Want to follow our blog? https://medium.com/code-for-miami

-We make group decisions through Loomio. https://www.loomio.org/g/Hnu2T5VP/code-for-miami

 ## FAQ's

-1. What is civic hacking? http://codefor.miami/civic-hacking-101
+1. What is civic hacking? https://www.codeforamerica.org/blog/2013/06/07/defining-civic-hacking/

 2. What if I have a project idea?